hashicorp/terraform-provider-azurerm/website/docs/r/container_registry_task.html.markdown

 * `update_trigger_endpoint` - (Optional) The endpoint URL for receiving the trigger.

 * `update_trigger_payload_type` - (Optional) Type of payload body for the trigger.
 Possible values are `Default` and `Token`.

 ---

+A `custom` block supports the following:

+* `login_server` - (Required) The login server of the custom Container Registry.

+* `identity` - (Optional) The managed identity assigned to this custom credential.
+For user assigned identity, the value is the client ID of the identity.
+For system assigned identity, the value is `system`.

+* `password` - (Optional) The password for logging into the custom Container Registry.
+It can be either a plain text of password, or a Keyvault Secret ID.

+* `username` - (Optional) The username for logging into the custom Container Registry.
+It can be either a plain text of username, or a Keyvault Secret ID.

+---